Mining Electronic Health Records to Investigate Effectiveness of Ensemble Deep Clustering: Results

 \subsection{Ensemble of clustering}

 As shown in the previous section, the embedding dimension of G-CEALS affects clustering performance.
 This implies that different patient subsets would be best clustered in different embedding sizes.
 Consequently, we spaced the embedding sizes from 2 to the full dimension of the raw feature space (X) with a step size of three, as $D$ = 2:3:33 = [$d_k$].
 We obtain the cluster labels (\emph{$L_{d_k}$} = [\emph{$l_{k, j}$}]) for a distinct embedding size ($d_k$).
+When the concordance between the reference labels ($L_{ref}$) and the labels generated by model k is at least 50\% of the total samples, we retain the labels.
+Otherwise, the binary labels are flipped to harmonize most labels with the reference labels.

-The clustering ensemble is obtained by averaging all cluster labels in varying embedding dimensions, as follows.
+The clustering ensemble is then obtained by averaging all cluster labels in varying embedding dimensions, as follows.

 Here, $j$ = $1,...,n$ and $n$ = number of samples.
 For clustering ensembles, we use averaging because it outperforms majority voting.
 Moreover, training $|D|$ number of independent G-CEALS models to obtain cluster assignments can be time-consuming.
 On average, the G-CEALS model with default settings takes 36 minutes to train and produce cluster assignments.
-The ensemble of clusters $L_{ens}$ in Equation 7 from varying embedding sizes of G-CEALS is subject to the ACC, ARI, and NMI scoring.
+The ensemble of clusters $L_{ens}$ in Equation \ref{eq:lens} from varying embedding sizes of G-CEALS is subject to the ACC, ARI, and NMI scoring.
 Table~\ref{tab:results} shows that the G-CEALS ensemble (Z) improves the ACC, ARI, and NMI scores for three patient cohorts compared to its default setup with $|Z| =10$.

 Across male and female cohorts, ensemble clustering of G-CEALS yields the second- or third-best ACC, ARI, and NMI scores, outperforming k-means on five of nine data and score scenarios.
 At this stage of the results, it is evident that traditional clustering methods remain competitive across several data scenarios.
-To take advantage of traditional clustering, we further aggregate the cluster labels of K-means ($L_{k-means}$), GMM ($L_{GMM}$), and G-CEALS ensemble ($L_{ens}$) (Equation 7) by majority voting, denoted as KGG ensemble ($L_{KGG}$).
+To take advantage of traditional clustering, we further aggregate the cluster labels of K-means ($L_{k-means}$), GMM ($L_{GMM}$), and G-CEALS ensemble ($L_{ens}$) (Equation \ref{eq:lens}) by majority voting, denoted as KGG ensemble ($L_{KGG}$).
+Prior to majority voting, the K‑means, GMM, and G‑CEALS ensemble labels are aligned to a common reference using the same flipping rule in the Equation \ref{eq6_flip}, so that all three methods vote on a consistent group identity.